-Question: Can I receive academic credit for regular writing contributions to The Sprout?
+Question: Can I receive academic credit for regularly writing contributions to The Sprout?

-Answer: Yes.
-The Sprout offers a ½ credit Directed Study, which is available each semester.
+Answer: Not usually.
+The Sprout offers a ½ credit Directed Study for the editor positions, which is available each semester.
+However, extensive involvement beyond writing contributions may be eligible for a Directed Study.
 Registration is during normal enrollment period, and the faculty advisor is Sara Folta.
-Please contact the editors for further instructions and paperwork by emailing firstname.lastname@example.org
+Please contact the editors for further instructions and paperwork by emailing email@example.com

 Question: Can I submit just one article to The Sprout?

-Answer: Yes, all students are welcome to submit queries and articles at email@example.com.
+Answer: Yes, all students are welcome to submit articles to firstname.lastname@example.org.
 We acknowledge that students are doing a vast array of different projects for various classes, and we encourage students to draw on their research for Sprout articles.
 We would love to highlight your work, and share the knowledge with the Friedman community.

 Question: If I publish an article in the Sprout can I still use it somewhere else?